-Fructose malabsorption, FM (= dietary fructose intolerance (DFI) ) is, however, an acquired condition caused by a defective transport system (GLUT-5) in the small intestine.
+Fructose malabsorption, FM (= dietary fructose intolerance) is, however, an acquired condition caused presumeably by a defective transport system (GLUT-5) in the small intestine.
 This means that the fructose cannot be absorbed into the body at a sufficient rate.
 But if it has been successfully transported then it can be broken down without a problem.
 Every third European suffers from fructose malabsorption!

-The term "fructose intolerance" is often used by the public to describe fructose malabsorption or dietary fructose intolerance.
-On the Food Intolerance Network website we will use the term "fructose intolerance".
-We never talk about hereditary fructose intolerance (HFI) unless this is referred to specifically!
+The term "fructose malabsorption" is more commonly used than "dietary fructose intolerance".
+On the Food Intolerance Network website we will use the term "fructose malabsorption", and sometimes "fructose intolerance", but in that case we never talk about hereditary fructose intolerance (HFI) unless this is referred to specifically!

 Currently it is believed that if less than 25g (0.9 ounces) of fructose cause symptoms, you are suffering from a fructose intolerance.
 Normally, a person can eat up to 50g (1.8 ounces) fructose without problems.